versyxdigital/mkeditor/BUILD.md

 You can also run the executable app without building the executable, by using the electron CLI, this is useful for development as it takes a while to build executables and installers:

 - `npm run dev:execute`

+You can also run the HTTP server that is included in dependencies and access mkeditor directly through your browser:

+- `npm run dev:http`